Can you tell me how to get, how to get to Stephanie Street?

 I watched the appraisal board update the “Thomas” status as my partner rolled his eyes.
 When it came time to finish the paperwork, we had a good laugh with the manager about how my license, car registration and appointment name each were spelled differently.
 Such fun!
 I asked her to re-write the check to match my bank’s interpretation of my name.
 All of this finagling of my name added at least 20 minutes to the process, but we still emerged relatively unscathed – although I’m sure CarMax would appreciate those 20 minutes back.

 Later, we went to add my name to my partner’s insurance.
 And finally, the snag.
 The DC DMV has my last name as the simple “St.” This government record of mine that one would think would be reliable decided to forgo the Thomas in St. Thomas.
-Geico has an instant identity verification with the DMV that must be based off of license number, and there was no way to remediate the spelling of my name for Geico’s purposes.
+Geico has an instant identity verification with the DMV that must be based off of license number, and there was no way to resolve the spelling of my name for Geico’s purposes.
 We were at an impasse.
 Without any other options, we accepted the DMV’s interpretation of my name for the moment, opening up a whole bunch of issues for me in the future.

 I now have two choices.
 I can accept that this registered record of my name will live on without my proper last name, undoubtedly creating a duplicate record for me.
 Or, because I know the consequences duplicate records can have, I can wait for hours at the DMV to attempt to update it myself.
-In an ideal world, the DMV would be using a referential matching solution that would do that work for me – in a tiny fraction of the time.
+In an ideal world, the DMV would be using a Referential Matching solution that would do that work for me – in a tiny fraction of the time.

 I am sure I am not alone in this type of scenario.
 We encourage you to share your own matching problems by tweeting us at @Verato_Software.